Covid: Northamptonshire declares major incident amid critical staff shortages

 Chairman Darren Dovey said it would enable services to "share resources".

-The infection rate in Northamptonshire remains below the national average of 1,588.1 cases per 100,000 people.
+The infection rate in Northamptonshire remains below the England average of 1,588.1 cases per 100,000 people.

+The decision was made at a meeting of public sector leaders on Thursday, but only announced on Friday.

-The LRF, which includes the police, local authorities, fire service and NHS, said calling a major incident "bolsters health and public services' ability to join forces and co-ordinate activity to help continuity of essential services".
+The forum, which includes the police, local authorities, the fire service and the NHS, said declaring a major incident "bolsters health and public services' ability to join forces and co-ordinate activity to help continuity of essential services".

-It will also "help to manage and plan for sustained pressure caused by Covid-19 on staffing levels".
+It would also "help to manage and plan for sustained pressure caused by Covid-19 on staffing levels".

+It allows measures such as staff in the fire or police services filling in to drive ambulances, or ongoing prevention work being shelved so that emergencies can be dealt with.
-Mr Dovey, Northamptonshire Fire and Rescue Service's chief fire officer, said there was already "exceptional working" between partners in the county.

-He added: "Declaring this incident is a necessary step to make sure we are able to share resources where necessary, which is increasingly important as more staff need to self-isolate."
+Mr Dovey, Northamptonshire Fire and Rescue Service's chief fire officer, said: "Declaring this incident is a necessary step to make sure we are able to share resources where necessary, which is increasingly important as more staff need to self-isolate."

+He said the spread of the Omicron variant had led to an increase in staff absences across the public sector, either due to people testing positive or having to self-isolate due to a close contact.

+He said 10% of police and fire staff in the county were currently off work.

 Chief executive of NHS Northamptonshire Clinical Commissioning Group, Toby Sanders, said urgent services and time-critical procedures would continue, while anyone whose treatment was delayed would be contacted.

-He added: "Anyone who is not yet fully vaccinated is urged to book in their jab as soon as possible to protect themselves and their families and reduce pressure on health services."
+"Anyone who is not yet fully vaccinated is urged to book in their jab as soon as possible to protect themselves and their families and reduce pressure on health services," he said.

 The move comes just a day after Prime Minister Boris Johnson visited a vaccination centre in Northampton.